-At some point during your South Africa vacation, you’ll want to plan for a safari.
-Our family picked Lalibela Game Reserve due to its family-friendly lodging options.
+At some point during your South Africa itinerary, you’ll want to plan for a safari.
+Our family picked Lalibela Game Reserve for our South Africa Vacation due to its family-friendly lodging options.
 We stayed in a cabin that could accommodate our extended family of three adults and two children.
 Lalibela is located about an hour from Port Elizabeth not far from the Garden Route South Africa.
 Visitors to that area of South Africa do not need to take anti-malarial medications.

-For a complete review of our experience at Lalibela Game Reserve and all our family’s animal encounters in South Africa, check out my article, South African Safari with Kids near the Garden Route.
+For a complete review of our experience at Lalibela Game Reserve and all our family’s animal encounters on our South Africa Itinerary, check out my article, South African Safari with Kids near the Garden Route.